joaopizani/avr-wavegen/README.md

 compilation steps remain the same:

 1. Enter the library directory and edit the `paths.def` with paths to the dependencies of that lib (if any).
-   Obs: detailed information about the dependecies of a lib are in the README file in that lib's subdirectory.
+   Obs: it should not be necessary to edit the paths.def for libs that come pre-bundled with the avr-wavegen
 2. Type `make` to compile the sources and create the .a file.
 3. Then type `make install PREFIX=\<favorite-dir\>` to install the lib to your favorite directory.
 You can also directly type `make install PREFIX=\<favorite-dir\>` if you are feeling lucky...